-Inside individual courtrooms, the presiding judicial officer may modify this recommendation, for example, in order for the participant's evidence or submissions to be heard and understood.
-Any concerns on the part of counsel, parties or witnesses regarding the use of masks in the courtroom should be raised with the Court at the earliest opportunity for consideration by the presiding judicial officer.
+In addition, people are required to wear a face mask or face covering in courtrooms unless the presiding judge or justice directs otherwise (for example, in order for the participant's evidence or submissions to be heard and understood).
+Any concerns on the part of counsel, parties or witnesses regarding the use of face masks or face coverings in the courtroom should be raised with the Court at the earliest opportunity for consideration by the presiding judicial officer.